Christy Goldsmith Romero

 Christy Goldsmith Romero is an American lawyer and federal government official.
-She currently serves as a commissioner on the Commodity Futures Trading Commission.
+She served as a member of the Commodity Futures Trading Commission (CFTC) from 2022 to 2025, having been nominated by President Joe Biden.

 From 2011 to 2022, she served as the Special Inspector General of the Troubled Asset Relief Program, a federal law enforcement agency and an independent audit watchdog that targets financial institution crime and other fraud, waste, and abuse related to the TARP bailout.

-In this capacity, she investigated financial institution crime related to the TARP bailout.
-Notable investigations by SIGTARP include Wilmington Trust, Sonoma Valley Bank, General Motors, United Commercial Bank, Morgan Stanley, Ally Financial, Bank of the Commonwealth, Jefferies, RBS, and SunTrust.
+On June 10, 2024 The Wall Street Journal reported that she was expected to be named as the chairwoman of the Federal Deposit Insurance Corporation to replace the outgoing Martin Gruenberg.

 Early life

 Christy Goldsmith Romero graduated from Old Dominion University, where she earned a bachelor of science in business.
 She subsequently earned a JD from the J. Reuben Clark Law School at Brigham Young University.

 Career

 Early career

 Goldsmith Romero began her career as a clerk to Judge Robert Clive Jones.
 She subsequently worked for the law firms Akin Gump Strauss Hauer & Feld, Snell & Wilmer and Jenner & Block.
 She investigated financial institution fraud, insider trading, and other violations of securities law as an attorney in the U.S. Securities and Exchange Commission's Division of Enforcement from 2003 to 2007.
 Goldsmith Romero also served as counsel to SEC Chairman Christopher Cox, a Republican, and SEC Chair Mary Schapiro, an Independent.